Anti-Bribery & Corruption — Module 1 of 4

 Key Lessons

-1. Corporate hospitality isn't automatically a bribe — but value, timing, and proximity to a commercial decision are the three factors the SFO examines first.
+1. Corporate hospitality isn't automatically a bribe.
+Value, timing, and proximity to a commercial decision are the three factors the SFO examines first.

 2. The Section 7 defence requires adequate procedures that are enforced, not just written.
-A policy on the intranet that nobody follows is not an adequate procedure.
+An intranet policy nobody follows is not adequate.

-3. Compliance systems that are easy to use get used.
+3. Easy systems get used.
 A 90-second pre-approval form is a business enabler.
 A 30-page policy manual is a filing exercise.

-4. MoJ Principles 1, 5, and 6 work as a system: proportionate controls + training that explains the why + monitoring that catches patterns before they become prosecutions.
+4. MoJ Principles 1, 5, and 6 work as a system: proportionate controls + training that teaches the why + monitoring that catches patterns before they're prosecutions.

 Key Legal References